jakubgrad/ot-harjoitustyo/documentation/architecture.md

 ###### tasks.py
 Contains commands for poetry, allowing e.g. `poetry run invoke start` to start the programme.
 ###### /ui
-A directory containing classes shown to the user, among them:
 ###### administration_view.py
 Handles the administration interface, allowing administrators to manage parameters related to house age and types of heating.
 ###### assessment_view.py